 Because of this, the Securities and Exchange Commission is heavily involved in this sector of the financial industry, which again highlights the importance of this role.
 Within this title there are three potential areas of operation: you’re either going to be buy-side, sell-side, or working through independent analysis.
 Based on this designation, you will see your level of influence on the market or clients vary significantly.

 Consulting work varies quite a bit from industry to industry, and oftentimes will be quite different within certain sectors of the financial world.
-Those who have relevant employment experience and who have passed all three levels of the CFA exam will have quite a few opportunities to do some consulting work.
+If you have relevant employment experience and have passed all three levels of the CFA exam, you will have quite a few opportunities to do some consulting work.

 Although the CFA is geared toward portfolio and asset management, there’s opportunities outside of this specific area of operation.
-Even within that specific sector, however, there’s still plenty of roles for people who prefer the consulting-type of role.
+Even within that specific sector, however, there’s still plenty of roles for you if you prefer the consulting-type of role.